nickcash/open-data-500/package.md

 The `dataset` field contains a CSV file of the datasets listed on subsequent pages of the questionnaire.
-This file has a row for each dataset, and it has columns for the URL and title of the dataset.
+This file has a row for each dataset, and it has columns for the URL (`dataset.href`) and name (`dataset.name`) of the dataset.

 The three remaining fields are not from the questionnaire

 Column name             | Meaning
 ----------------------- | -------------------------------
-`href`                  | Location of the company page within the Open Data 500 website `data.collection`       | Which method was used for data collection? ("questionnaire" or "undocumented")
+`company.href`          | Location of the company page within the Open Data 500 website `data.collection`       | Which method was used for data collection? ("questionnaire" or "undocumented")

 And I suspect that the `sectors(s)` column comes from the questionnaire, but I haven't figured out what question it's from.

+### Schema of the datasets file
+In the datasets file, each row is a dataset used by a company.
+The datasets file contains all of the columns that are in the companies file except for the `datasets` column, and it adds two more columns:
+`dataset.href` for the link to the dataset, and `dataset.name` for the name of the dataset.
+These are the two columns inside the nested CSV files in the companies file.

+Because each row is about a dataset, this file contains now data about companies with zero datasets.

 ### Questionnaire versus undocumented data collection
 I separate the data collection methods for the Open Data 500 into two methods.